 Nothing new and exciting here.
 The wisdom that’s almost ancient: practice makes perfect.
 Or at least great.
 By the time you’re sitting in front of a prospect, you should have practiced your pitch and polished your skills.

 Understand your talking points and your main value propositions.
 List the most common objections you think you could receive and practice addressing them.
-Decide how you’ll frame the ask when it comes to it.
+Decide how you’ll frame the ask for donations when it comes to it.
 With these in mind, you’ll be able to be more focused and present during the meeting with your prospect.

 Ask your colleagues for feedback.
 Read up on negotiation, sales, nonverbal and verbal communication, and persuasion.